MicrosoftDocs/memdocs/sccm/comanage/coexistence.md

 - Device configuration
 - Office Click-to-Run management

-To avoid risk of conflict with the third-party management authority, the Configuration Manager client continues to do the following read-only operations:
+The Configuration Manager client avoids conflict with the third-party management authority by continuing the following read-only operations:

 - Hardware and software inventory
 - Asset Intelligence